 You’ve done all the research, you’re prepared.
 Now it’s time to start writing.
 Gulp.

-We’re going to break it down into sections and take it step by step, starting with the cover.
+We’re going to break it down into the basic structure and take it step by step, starting with the cover.

-An attractive proposal makes your proposal more attractive.
+An attractive business proposal template makes your document more attractive.

 It’s going to put people off.